 Be sure to include it both as a banner or pop up and have a landing page too.

 26.Add on Home Page

 Start hustling right away – nicely, of course!
-You can offer your best tools or at least include an invite for newsletter subscription as soon as someone lands on your website.
+You can offer your best lead magnets or tools on your homepage.
+Or at least include an invite for newsletter subscription as soon as someone lands on your website.
 You will get more eyeballs on this page which impacts conversion, but your selling still needs to be persuasive.

 In the images below, Eden Fried, added not 1 but 3 offers on her home page.
 However, 2 lead to the same resource – her eBook.